The Last Temptation (The Ren & Stimpy Show)

 "The Last Temptation" is an episode of the fifth season of The Ren & Stimpy Show.
-Initially banned from airing on Nickelodeon due to its religious themes, it premiered on MTV alongside "Sammy and Me", another banned episode on October 20, 1996, making it the last episode from the season to air.
+Initially banned from airing on Nickelodeon due to its religious themes, it premiered on MTV alongside "Sammy and Me", another banned episode on October 20, 1996, making it the last episode from the season to air, as well as the final episode from the Nickelodeon series altogether, not counting "Man's Best Friend", which would eventually air as part of Adult Party Cartoon on Spike TV in 2003.

 Plot

-Ren and Stimpy prepare for the day.
-Stimpy cooks oatmeal for Ren, who is getting impatient; Stimpy hurriedly adds an "oatmeal lump" to finish it.
+On a typical morning, Stimpy cooks breakfast for Ren, who is getting impatient; Stimpy hurriedly adds an "oatmeal lump" to finish Ren's oatmeal.
 Ren swallows the giant lump while Stimpy goes off to watch television; he suddenly chokes on the lump, yelling for help as he suffocates to death.
 Stimpy does not hear him as he has headphones on.

 In his dying moments, Ren reminisces his time with Stimpy.
 Stimpy had been in his mother's womb for unknown reasons, with an infantile Ren punching him away; the duo participate in an unknown war, where Stimpy needs to urinate and Ren forces him to use the only toilet, unfortunately at the enemy's side where soldiers shoot him.
-Ren's soul leaves his body, disappointedly staring at Stimpy watching a sad and ultimately comedic moment on the television before leaving for purgatory.
+Ren's soul leaves his body, disappointingly staring at Stimpy watching a sad and ultimately comedic moment on the television before leaving for purgatory.

 In purgatory, he stops off at the house of God, meeting his gardener Wilbur Cobb.
 He shows Ren weeds and his "cigar beetle", which are embodiments of his negative traits, urging Ren to correct his mistakes with a second chance and secretly letting him back into the living world.
 It is discovered that Mr. Pipe is God, who regrets hiring Wilbur for his incompetence but has no knowledge of his betrayal.

 Stimpy continues watching television with Ren's corpse, dislodging the lump before Ren's soul returns to his body.
 He pledges to do good, burning his most prized possessions, celebrity wigs.
 The next day, he returns money he stole from Stimpy over the last two decades, with the total being $1 million.
 Weeks later, Stimpy had used up all the money to buy lavish goods while Ren meditates, having "reformed" from the grace of Wilbur Cobb.
 He is distasteful of Stimpy's material possessions and lives a life of frugality, whipping himself while eating straws and rocks for dinner; in comparison, Stimpy eats a luxurious meal.
 He chokes on ham while Ren lectures him, with Wilbur Cobb appearing to Ren when he ponders about acquiring Stimpy's belongings.
 He does the right thing of saving Stimpy, which Wilbur Cobb rewards by ensuring his survival without fear of being sent back to purgatory, but in exchange for having Stimpy's belongings seized as evidence of Ren's goodwill.
 The duo cry for their loss, ending the episode and the series.